PyLops/pylops/MIGRATION_V1_V2.md

 - `dims_fft` in the FFT operators is deprecated in favor of `dimsd`.
 ### Wave-equation processing
 - The optional arguments ``fast``, ``transpose``, and ``dtype`` have been deprecated in ``pylops.waveeqprocessing.mdd.MDC``.
-  As previously stated in a warning message, the recommended option ``transpose=True`` is now selected as default.
+  As previously stated in a warning message, the recommended option ``transpose=False`` is now selected as default.
   Ensure that the input array ``G`` is organized as follows ``[n_fmax X n_s X n_r]``.

 ## Utils